 - 1. SDG&E uncovers evidence of market manipulation in the auction process; - 2.
-SDG&E determines the offer (or offers) is not competitive with known market prices; - 3.
-A lack of bids, or a lack of suppliers, indicate that the market for a specific product is not sufficiently broad and diverse to constitute a competitive solicitation (e.g. the offer is the only offer made within the product category to which it is assigned, or the offer is provided by the same bidder or bidder parent entity as other offers within the product category to which it is assigned, and there are no other bidders or bidder parent entities making offers within the same product category); - 4.
-SDG&E cannot confirm the projected deliveries; - 5.
-The Respondent does not provide adequate evidence it meets minimum participation criteria, or it appears that Respondent subdivided a larger project to circumvent the 20 MW project size limit.
-SDG&E will not enter into RAM PPAs with multiple projects that utilize the same interconnection queue number.
-In other words, SDG&E will not execute more than one RAM PPA if any of the other capacity utilizing the same interconnection study or queue position is already under contract through RAM or another program; - 6.
-There is a question as to whether or not the projects meet minimum resource criteria; - 7.
+SDG&E determines the offer (or offers) is not competitive with market prices; - 3.
+SDG&E cannot confirm the projected deliveries; - 4.
+The Respondent does not provide adequate evidence it meets minimum participation criteria; - 5.
+There is a question as to whether or not the projects meet minimum resource criteria; - 6.
 Acceptance of the offer would cause excessive reliance upon a single provider in the solicitation, or in SDG&E's overall renewable energy portfolio.
-(SDG&E shall provide any details of such seller concentration limit in the Tier 2 advice letter containing the executed contracts); - 8.
-The Respondent cannot fulfill the terms and conditions of the RAM PPA; and/or, - 9.
+(SDG&E shall provide any details of such seller concentration limit in the Tier 2 advice letter containing the executed contracts); - 7.
+The Respondent cannot fulfill the terms and conditions of the BioRAM PPA; and/or, - 8.
 The Respondent is unable to comply with RFO timing and other solicitation requirements.